For Agents¶

 Example Ranking: (SIMPLE, COMPOSABLE, SECURE)

-IDEAL(all three badges achieved).Pragmatic Fallback: If progress stalls, the agent diverts to
+IDEAL(all three pillars pass).Pragmatic fallback: If progress stalls, the agent diverts to

 SIMPLE_COMPOSABLE(the intersection of the top two).